What Is a Pipe Laser? Understanding Its Purpose and Functionality

 How Are Pipe Lasers Used?

 To understand the function and purpose of a pipe laser, it is essential to first understand pipe grades.
-A pipe grade is the incline or decline at which a pipe is set, and is expressed as a percentage.
+A pipe grade is the incline or decline at which a pipe is set and is expressed as a percentage.
 The grade of the pipe helps manage liquid flow in underground construction projects.
 This percentage is calculated by dividing the elevation difference by the run of pipe.

 For example, if a 100-foot section of pipe is set so the beginning and end have an elevation difference of 4 feet, the grade would be 4%.
-Most pipes are set at a low-percentage grade, which is sufficient for the purposes of liquid flow.
+Most pipes are set at a low percentage grade, which is sufficient for the purposes of liquid flow.
 The important part is that the grade is consistent throughout the run of pipe to ensure steady flow and prevent blockages and reduced capacity.

 In older land survey techniques, grade had to be carefully measured, calculated and tracked using wooden stakes, string lines, carpenter levels and plumb bobs.
 This process was time-consuming, and it required the contractor to hire a surveyor to set accurate reference points throughout the jobsite.
 One error could result in significant problems in grade consistency, potentially resulting in long-term issues with the laid pipe.
 However, new tools have made it easier to set pipe grades correctly.
 This is where pipe lasers come in.

 Pipe lasers make pipe leveling simpler because they provide an accurate grade reference without the need for previously mentioned stakes, string lines and plumb bobs.
 This technique substitutes manual geometric calculations with basic physics, providing highly accurate results using a combination of laser technology and self-leveling compensation.
-The highly visible laser beam is easy to use on varying lengths of pipe and with the help of plastic or electronic targets can be effective over a distance of up to 500 feet.
+The highly visible laser beam is easy to use on varying lengths of pipe and, with the help of plastic or electronic targets, can be effective over a distance of up to 500 feet.

 The pipe lasers look like small cylinders with a laser on one side and a digital display and control buttons on the other.
-They’re typically small enough to fit inside a 8-inch pipe, but rugged enough to be used in high-activity construction sites.
+They’re typically small enough to fit inside an 8-inch pipe, but rugged enough to be used in high-activity construction sites.
 These lasers have built-in feet, but may also be mounted on stands or adapters to place them at specific heights or locations.
-Pipe lasers come with built-in self-leveling systems to ensure that laser beam is akways accurate to the desired line and grade.
+Pipe lasers come with built-in self-leveling systems to ensure that the laser beam is always accurate to the desired line and grade.

 Pipe lasers are just one example of laser-powered tools workers may use.
 A variety of lasers are used throughout the construction industry for the following purposes:

-- Leveling: Laser levels provide a flat reference plane between two points, allowing for better control of level and elevation in a job site.
+• Leveling: Laser levels provide a flat reference plane between two points, allowing for better control of level and elevation in a jobsite.
 Laser levels are excellent for use in applications where a traditional optical level is insufficient — such as leveling a large surface area or length, like an excavation project or a concrete pour.

-- Alignment: Lasers are often used as alignment references on job sites in both the horizontal and vertical planes.
+• Alignment: Lasers are often used as alignment references on jobsites in both the horizontal and vertical planes.
 Lasers are used to align concrete forms, suspended ceilings and interior walls and are excellent visual references for aligning features before placement.

 Choosing a laser customized to the needs of a specific application, such as a pipe laser, enables workers to complete projects with the accuracy and efficiency necessary for a high-quality job.